ahaaje/linux-system-information/README.md

 ### Exceptions
 Exceptions are thrown as siblings of *RuntimeException* if some stats can't be read or otherwise accessed.
 The information sources used, like */proc/meminfo*, are normally accessible.
 However, a system administrator could restrict access to functions that read files outside the home directory.

 If thrown, the exception message should give you enough information to figure out what is the problem.
+You can extend and override the *System* and *Mount* classes if you have a special setup that is not covered.